Monitor Pipeline File Processing

 Viewing Trigger, Protocol, and Step Details

-In the Pipeline Panel, view the Trigger, Protocol, and Step details.
+In the Pipeline tab on the File Processing page, you can view pipelines' Trigger, Protocol, and Steps details.

 • The Trigger shows the criteria that must be met for the pipeline to process a file.